suzycc/heal-frozen-shoulder/index.md

 - early August 2022: start of freezing stage (decreasing mobility and quite a bit of pain)
 - early October 2022: start of frozen stage (very limited mobility but no pain)
 - mid-January 2023: start of daily hanging
-- late February 2023: functionally healed
+- early March 2023: functionally healed

+It's important to note that my dates are fuzzy because I wasn't keeping track, and if a physio had tested my range of motion in early March 2023, I doubt I would have tested at 100%, but I was close enough that I didn't notice any deficit in the course of my daily life.

-## Methods
+## My Methods
 ### Hanging
 I know that the idea of hanging probably seems ludicrous when you can barely lift your arm.
 But it is possible!
 A Swedish ladder is ideal because you can climb up to the hanging bar and hook your bad arm on, but you can use a chair or stepladder to do the same thing with any hanging bar.
 You will likely need a chair or ladder beneath you to hold much of your weight initially anyway.
-It took a couple of weeks before I was able to take my feet off a lower bar on the Swedish ladder.
-My first hang probably didn't even last for one full second!
+It took me a couple of weeks before I was able to take my feet off one of the lower bars on the Swedish ladder.
+My first hang probably didn't even last for one full second, but once I could it, it only took me a couple of weeks to get to a point where I could hang for 30 seconds at a time.

 ### Arm strength workouts
 ---
-## Tools
+## My Tools

 These are the tools I used to heal my shoulders.